SplitScreen-Me/splitscreenme-nucleus/Master/NucleusCoopTool/copyoutput/readme.txt

 Game.GameName = "Game Name";                            //Title of the game that will be shown in Nucleus.
 Game.LauncherTitle = "Launcher Window Title";           //The name of the launcher's window title.
 Some games need to go through a launcher to open.
 This is needed or else the application will lose the game's window.
 Game.MaxPlayersOneMonitor = 4;                          //This is just info.
 It will not limit the players number.
 Game.MaxPlayers = 16;                                   //This is just the max players info that shows under the handler name in Nucleus UI.
-Usually we write the max number of players the game supports.
-(PC, should support 16 max connected input devices).
+Usually we write the max number of players the game supports (PC should support 16 max connected input devices).

 #################### Mutex ####################